sdeepak69/PHP-mysql-ubuntu-setup/README.md

 If you see a similar screen as shown above, then the server was successfully installed…

-Step 3: Install PHP Script
+# Step 3: Install PHP Script
 In order to get phpMyAdmin working, you’ll need to install PHP and related modules…

 However, PHP 7.2 may not be available in Ubuntu default repositories… To run PHP 7.2 on Ubuntu 16.04 and previous, you may need to run the commands below:

-sudo apt-get install software-properties-common sudo add-apt-repository ppa:ondrej/php
+<pre> sudo apt-get install software-properties-common
+sudo add-apt-repository ppa:ondrej/php </pre>
 Then update and upgrade to PHP 7.2

-sudo apt update
+<pre> sudo apt update</pre>

 Then run the commands below to install

-sudo apt-get install php7.2 php-tcpdf php7.2-cgi php7.2-mysqli php-pear php7.2-mbstring php7.2-gettext libapache2-mod-php7.2 php7.2-common php-phpseclib php7.2-mysql
+<pre>sudo apt-get install php7.2 php-tcpdf php7.2-cgi php7.2-mysqli php-pear php7.2-mbstring php7.2-gettext libapache2-mod-php7.2 php7.2-common php-phpseclib php7.2-mysql</pre>

 After installing the above PHP required modules, go and download PHP latest version… You can get it from the link below: